Chow-Witt rings of classifying spaces for symplectic and special linear groups: Euler classes for odd-rank modules

-induced by localization with respect to $\rho=-[-1]\in\op{K}^{\op{MW}}_1(F)$, and we suggest to use this to study vanishing of Euler classes for varieties $X$ over base fields $F$ other than $\mathbb{R}$. \end{remark}
+from $\mathbf{I}$-cohomology to real-\'etale cohomology, induced by localization with respect to $\rho=-[-1]\in\op{K}^{\op{MW}}_1(F)$.
+We suggest to use this to study vanishing of Euler classes for varieties $X$ over base fields $F$ other than $\mathbb{R}$. \end{remark}

-\begin{remark} It seems very likely that Proposition~\ref{prop:recoverbs} also holds for real closed fields, e.g. by generalizing \cite[Theorem 16.3.8]{fasel:memoir}.
+\begin{remark} Note that Proposition~\ref{prop:recoverbs} also holds for real closed fields, using the comparison result \cite[Theorem 3]{AsokFaselCohomotopy} and the corresponding statement for Euler class groups from \cite{bhatwadekar:sridharan:99,bhatwadekar:das:mandal,bhatwadekar:sane}.
 More generally, it is conceivable that $\op{H}^n(X,\mathbf{I}^n)$ is torsion-free if $X$ is smooth affine and oriented of dimension $n$ over a real pythagorean field. \end{remark}

 A more general version of this procedure is given by the following result: